P-ict0/Dynamic-Web-Scraper/README.md

 # ❌ Common errors

-You may also need to install the latest geckodriver from [here](https://github.com/mozilla/geckodriver/releases) and add it to your PATH.
+You may also need to install the latest geckodriver from [here][Geckodriver] and add it to your PATH.

 # 👥 Contributing